ipld/specs/block-layer/codecs/dag-json.md

 ### Go

-**[go-ipld-prime]** adheres to this specification except for the sorting of map keys, which retain their assembled order.
+**[go-ipld-prime]** adheres to this specification with the following caveats:
+ * Map keys are not sorted, they retain their assembled order.
+ * Encoded forms are pretty-printed, i.e. do not have whitespace stripped.